awsdocs/amazon-s3-userguide/doc_source/lifecycle-configuration-examples.md

 When you have multiple rules in an S3 Lifecycle configuration, an object can become eligible for multiple S3 Lifecycle actions\.
 In such cases, Amazon S3 follows these general rules:
 Permanent deletion takes precedence over transition\.
 Transition takes precedence over creation of delete markers\.
-When an object is eligible for both an S3 Glacier and an S3 Standard\-IA \(or S3 One Zone\-IA\) transition, Amazon S3 chooses the S3 Glacier transition\.
+When an object is eligible for both a S3 Glacier Flexible Retrieval and S3 Standard\-IA \(or S3 One Zone\-IA\) transition, Amazon S3 chooses the S3 Glacier Flexible Retrieval transition\.
  For examples, see [Example 5: Overlapping filters, conflicting lifecycle actions, and what Amazon S3 does with nonversioned buckets](#lifecycle-config-conceptual-ex5)\.

-## Example 2: Disabling a lifecycle rule<a name="lifecycle-config-conceptual-ex2"></a>
+## Example 2: Disabling a Lifecycle rule<a name="lifecycle-config-conceptual-ex2"></a>

 You can temporarily disable a S3 Lifecycle rule\.
 The following S3 Lifecycle configuration specifies two rules:
-+ Rule 1 directs Amazon S3 to transition objects with the `logs/` prefix to the S3 Glacier storage class soon after creation\.
++ Rule 1 directs Amazon S3 to transition objects with the `logs/` prefix to the S3 Glacier Flexible Retrieval storage class soon after creation\.
-+ Rule 2 directs Amazon S3 to transition objects with the `documents/` prefix to the S3 Glacier storage class soon after creation\.
++ Rule 2 directs Amazon S3 to transition objects with the `documents/` prefix to the S3 Glacier Flexible Retrieval storage class soon after creation\.

 In the policy, Rule 1 is enabled and Rule 2 is disabled\.
 Amazon S3 ignores disabled rules\.